 The enrollment of homeless, migrant, and students who have a primary home language other than English shall not be denied due to the lack of immunization records.
 Appropriate school staff will assist these families in obtaining immunization records from the previous school of attendance or from the local health department.

-Legal Ref.: Ala.
+Source: Troy City Board of Education Adopted: July 20, 2015 Revised: Legal Ref.: Ala.
 Code §§16-30-1 to -4

 INTERROGATIONS, INTERVIEWS AND SEARCHES